Responsive Menu

 • The Phantom — An Added Character for Scotland’s Les Miserables

-• The abduction happened October 31, 1989, the evening Andrew Mountbatten Windsor launched a ship in Aberdeen, Scotland, the RMS St. Helena, at the Hall, Russell & Company shipyard.
-According to Cameron, he talked about the event he had been at earlier that day constantly during her abduction.
+• The first abduction happened October 31, 1989, the evening Andrew Mountbatten Windsor launched a ship in Aberdeen, Scotland, the RMS St. Helena, at the Hall, Russell & Company shipyard.
+According to Victoria, he talked about the event he had been at earlier that day constantly during her abduction.

-• The kidnapping occurred at a costume party on October 31, 1989, on the eve of Cameron’s ninth birthday.
+• The kidnapping occurred at a costume party on October 31, 1989, on the eve of Victoria’s ninth birthday.

 • “The Phantom of the Opera” officially opened in London’s West End on October, 9, 1986, at Her Majesty’s Theatre.
 The acclaimed musical, featuring music by Andrew Lloyd Webber, had its first preview on September 27, 1986.
 The original cast featured Michael Crawford as the Phantom and Sarah Brightman as Christine .